LeMaterial/lematerial-fetcher/README.md

 The objective is to retrieve information from various OPTIMADE sources and establish a local database.
 This database will enable us to process and utilize the data according to our specific requirements, which can then be uploaded to an online and easily accessible place like Hugging Face.

+## Data Credits

+This project relies entirely on the valuable contributions of several materials science database projects:

+- [**Materials Project**](https://materialsproject.org/) - A comprehensive database of computed materials properties funded by the U.S. Department of Energy
+- [**Alexandria Library**](https://alexandria.icams.rub.de/) - A quantum-accurate materials library developed by ICAMS at Ruhr University Bochum
+- [**Open Quantum Materials Database (OQMD)**](https://oqmd.org/) - An extensive collection of DFT calculated properties maintained by researchers at Northwestern University

+We gratefully acknowledge these projects and their dedication to open materials science data.
+Our tool is built entirely on the foundation of their well-maintained databases and research efforts.

 ## Prerequisites

 - Python 3.11 or later